Lady Palm (Rhapis excelsa) Indoor Care; Watering, Light, Soil, Fertilizer, Problems

 Temperature & Humidity

-Lady Palm requires a warmth of 16-270C to thrive.
+Lady Palm thrives in a warmth of 16-270C to thrive.
 If the temperature is comfortable for you it is ideal for this palm.
-Keep it away from drafts to avoid sudden changes in temperature as they may cause reduced growth and yellowing.
+Keep it away from drafts to avoid sudden changes in temperature as they may cause reduced growth, wilting, drooping and yellowing.

 Rhapis excelsa Palm has no need for extra humidity; a humidity of 50-55% is ideal for the palm.
 However, where the temperatures are very high, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.